cfurrow/cfurrow.github.io/_drafts/how-i-evernote.md

 ### Filed
 All notes that don't end up in another notebook, but are no longer in the inbox, are put here.
 Usually with tags to help identify what it was.
-I use the "call" tag for any phonecall I made, and documented the conversation at a high-level here.
+I use the "call" tag for any phone call I made, and documented the conversation at a high-level here.

     Calling Comcast.
 Hate their automated system.